aliksumin/P2_IntDesignApp/README.md

 InteriorDesignApp is a three-stage workflow for transforming a 2D room layout into photorealistic renders powered by Nano Banana and iterative material refinements.
 Users sketch or upload precise floor plans, convert them into perspective renders enriched with furniture references and prompts, and then selectively restyle materials for any object in the scene.

 ## Features
-- Flat-design, light-themed layout studio powered by Fabric.js for walls/doors/windows plus image overlays and metadata capture.
+- Flat-design, light-themed layout studio powered by a Konva-based CAD canvas featuring ortho snapping, draw/select modes, undo history, and wall-aware placement for walls/doors/windows plus image overlays and metadata capture.
 - Render stage with React Query mutations, furniture reference uploads, prompt presets, and Nano Banana job tracking.
 - Material editing workstation where objects inherit from the layout graph, accept per-object prompts, and log edit history with previews.
 - Local settings drawer for Nano Banana and asset storage API keys, persisted via Zustand.